-This is an open call to writers of fiction resident in the Republic of Ireland.
+This is an open call to early career writers of fiction resident in the Republic of Ireland or Northern Ireland.
 Applicants must have had some fiction or short stories published in a recognised journal or anthology selected by an established publisher or editor.

-Applications are accepted on-line through www.ironmountainfestival.ie and must include:
+Applications are accepted on-line through the link at the bottom of this page and must include:

-- Three samples of recent seperate work of up to 500 words each.
+Three samples of recent separate work of up to 500 words each.

-- All attachments should be in .pdf, ,doc or .docx format
+All attachments should be in .doc, .docx or Open Office (.odt) format.

 Further information available here.